-Following a skin prick test (SPT) we learned that Emory was allergic to the Top 8 most common allergens, pollen, and pets.
-This turned our lives completely upside down.
-I knew that I didn’t want to end our breastfeeding journey so soon and committed to removing all allergens from my diet.
-We gave our pet cat away and clean our home from top to bottom.
+Following a skin prick test (SPT), we discovered that Emory was allergic to the Top 8 most common allergens, pollen, and even pets.
+This revelation completely turned our lives upside down.
+However, I was determined to continue our breastfeeding journey and made the commitment to eliminate all allergens from my diet.
+We even had to say goodbye to our beloved pet cat and thoroughly clean our home from top to bottom.
 Little did we know that this was only a part of the solution.

-As her mom, I have a great responsibility to ensure that she grows up confident, healthy, and, most importantly, loved.
-Our journey together will sometimes be painful, but I am approaching all with an open heart and mind today.
+As her mom, I bear a tremendous responsibility to ensure that she grows up confident, healthy, and, above all, loved.
+Our journey together may have its painful moments, but today, I approach it all with an open heart and an open mind.

 Pregnancy, Birth & Breastfeeding